Terrell Grice: Career

-Grice moved to Los Angeles after college and worked in television production as a casting assistant for programs including The Voice and Showtime at the Apollo.
+Grice moved to Los Angeles after college and worked in television production as a casting producer for programs including Big Brother and Showtime at the Apollo.
 He credits the experience with teaching him skills in interviewing.

-In December 2017, Grice started a YouTube channel with reaction videos to television singing competitions The Voice and The Four.
-He continued to gain followers and began using his one-bedroom apartment to interview guests for a web series that he named The Terrell Show.
+In January 2018, Grice started a YouTube channel with reaction videos to television singing competitions The Voice and The Four.
+As his following grew, he began using his one-bedroom apartment to interview guests for a web series that he named The Terrell Show.
 The guests are singers, producers, and actors, many who are up-and-coming, and the interviews usually feature a game called Song Association.
 The Source referred to the show as "one of the most comprehensive talent discovery platforms for R&B music."
 Previous guests include Amber Riley, Durand Bernarr, Cynthia Erivo, Avery Wilson, Lalah Hathaway, The Clark Sisters, PJ Morton, and Todrick Hall.
+Ivan Guzman of Paper described the series: "With Grice as the show's warm and energetic steward, viewers get a glimpse into the candid humanness of big time celebrities’...personal lives and careers."
 Grice's channel also includes the original singing competition Race to the Blue, which debuted in 2019.

-Grice is a singer-songwriter and in 2020 independently released the album An Invitation to the Cookout featuring vocals from several past Terrell Show guests.
+Grice is a singer-songwriter and in 2020 independently released the album An Invitation to the Cookout featuring vocal performances from several past Terrell Show guests.

 He was named to the #YouTubeBlackVoices Creator Class of 2021, and used the funding to move his productions to a professional studio.
 That year he also launched the cooking series T and Coco with singer and actress Coco Jones.

 Grice was a red carpet host for the 62nd Grammy Awards and was also hired as an official host of the 93rd Oscars Virtual Watch Party.

 Grice signed with the talent agency CAA in November 2022.
 He performed in his first professional acting role on season three of The Ms. Pat Show in 2023.
+Season 6 of The Terrell Show debuted in 2023, and included guests Kelly Clarkson, Tia Mowry, Keke Palmer, Michelle Williams, Kelly Rowland and Samara Joy.
+In March 2025, Grice debuted the TERRELL Show Concert series with a performance by Coco Jones.

 Personal life

 Grice is openly gay.
-He resides in Los Angeles.
+He is a Christian.